xbeat/Machine-Learning/README.md

 Introduction to Fluid Dynamics and Navier-Stokes Equations

 Fluid dynamics is the study of fluid motion, including liquids and gases.
 The Navier-Stokes equations are fundamental to fluid dynamics, describing the motion of viscous fluid substances.
 These equations are based on the principles of conservation of mass, momentum, and energy.

+## Step-by-Step Guide to Gradient Descent Predictions

+Introduction to Gradient Descent

+Gradient Descent is a fundamental optimization algorithm in machine learning used to minimize a cost function and improve model performance.
+It iteratively adjusts model parameters to find the optimal solution.
+This process transforms initial random points in parameter space into powerful predictions.

 ## Siamese Network Architecture in Python